Aliases for GNA12 Gene

 GeneCards Summary for GNA12 Gene

 GNA12 (G Protein Subunit Alpha 12) is a Protein Coding gene.
 Diseases associated with GNA12 include Familial Hyperaldosteronism.
 Among its related pathways are Sweet Taste Signaling and Signal transduction_PKA signaling.
-Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNA13.

 UniProtKB/Swiss-Prot Summary for GNA12 Gene